 Steven Pienaar and Thulani Serero, the two brightest prospects overseas in recent years, have seen their stars wane.
 The former has made just 12 appearances in a difficult season at Sunderland in England’s top flight and the latter has dropped down the pecking order at Ajax Amsterdam, where he now plays most of his football for the second team and is looking for a transfer.

 This is why Dolly’s move carries more significance than just personal ambition for the 24-year-old.
+After playing an integral role in Masandwana’s remarkable campaign last season, Dolly, whether he likes it or not, is now this country’s primary football ambassador.

 But is it fair to place that burden on the young man’s shoulders?
 It will be hard enough for him to cement a spot in the team that sits precariously one point above the relegation zone after losing seven of their last 10 matches and are now without a coach after Frédéric Hantz was sacked on Monday, without the extra expectations of South Africa on his shoulders.